 Section 12.3 Liquidator.
 Upon dissolution of the Partnership, unless the business of the Partnership is continued pursuant to Section 12.2, the Board of Directors shall select one or more Persons to act as Liquidator.
 The Liquidator (if other than the General Partner) shall be entitled to receive such compensation for its services as may be approved by holders of at least a majority of the Outstanding Common Units and Subordinated Units voting as a single class.
-The Liquidator (if other than the General Partner) shall agree not to resign at any time without 15 days' prior notice and may be removed at any time, with or without cause, by notice of removal approved by holders of at least a majority of the Outstanding Common Units and the Subordinated Units voting as a single class.
-Upon dissolution, removal or resignation of the Liquidator, a successor and substitute Liquidator (who shall have and succeed to all rights, powers and duties of the original Liquidator) shall within 30 days thereafter be approved by the holders of at least a majority of the Outstanding Common Units and Subordinated Units voting as a single class.
+The Liquidator (if other than the General Partner) shall agree not to resign at any time without 15 days 'prior notice and may be removed at any time, with or without cause, by notice of removal approved by holders of at least a majority of the Outstanding Common Units and the Subordinated Units voting as a single class.
+Upon dissolution, removal or resignation of the Liquidator, a successor and substitute Liquidator (who shall have and succed to all rights, powers and duties of the original Liquidator) shall within 30 days thereafter be approved by the holders of at least a majority of the Outstanding Common Units and Subordinated Units voting as a single class.
 The right to approve a successor or substitute Liquidator in the manner provided herein shall be deemed to refer also to any such successor or substitute Liquidator approved in the manner herein provided.
-Except as expressly provided in this Article XII, the Liquidator approved in the manner herein provided.
-Except se sypressly provided in this Article XII, the Liquidator approved in the manner herein provided herein shall be deemed to refer also to any such successor or substitute Liquidator approved in the manner herein provided.
-Except as expressly provided in this Article XII, the Liquidator approved in the manner herein provided herein shall be deemed to refer also to any such successor or substitute Subordinated Units voting as a single class.
-The right to approve a successor or substitute Liquidator approved in the manner herein provided herein shall be deemed to refer also to any such
+Except as expressly provided in this Article XII, the Liquidator approved in the manner provided herein shall have and may exercise, without further authorization or consent of any of the terms of this Agreement (but subject to all of the applicable limitations, contractual and otherwise, upon the exercise of such powers, other than the limitation on sale set forth in Section 7.11(b)) necessary or appropriate to carry out the duties and functions of the Liquidator hereunder for and therein.